Slerbamonsteri/Esx_Dig4Loot/README.md

 Here's a Dig&Wash script for ESX based servers.

-Basically what this script does is that you dig in a preset area.
+Basically what this script does is that it allows you to dig in a preset area.

 Digging gives you item (mud / gravel or whatever), and there is also possibility of getting random items whilst doing it.